-The U.S. Food and Drug Administration (FDA) announced on Thursday that it will begin deploying artificial intelligence (AI) internally across all its centers, with full integration scheduled for June 30.
-This decision follows the successful completion of a generative AI pilot program aimed at enhancing the efficiency of scientific reviewers.
+U.S. The Food and Drug Administration (FDA) announced on Thursday that it would start deploying Artificial Intelligence (AI) in all its centers, with complete integration for June 30.
+This decision follows the successful completion of a generative AI pilot program with the aim of increasing the efficiency of scientific critics.

 Why It Matters

-When the FDA receives an application for potential drug approval, it typically takes six to ten months to reach a decision.
-The integration of generative AI tools is expected to significantly streamline this process by reducing the time spent on repetitive and labor-intensive tasks, enabling scientists and experts to focus more on critical evaluations.
+When the FDA receives an application for potential drug approval, it usually takes six to ten months to reach a decision.
+The integration of generic AI tools is expected to greatly streamline the process by reducing the time spent on repeated and labor-intensive tasks, making scientists and experts more focused on significant evaluation.

 Key Statement

-“Future enhancements will focus on improving usability, expanding document integration, and tailoring outputs to center-specific needs, while maintaining strict information security and compliance with FDA policy,” the FDA stated.
+“The FDA stated that improving future promotional purposes, documentation will focus on expanding integration and sewing outputs for center-specific needs, while the FDA said while maintaining strict information security and compliance with FDA policy.

 Context